December 1, 2025 City Council Minutes

 - No formal report

-It was moved by Stanaway and seconded by Roskoski to authorize the Soroptimist of Virginia a Temporary On-sale Liquor License, for their “Chick Flick” Fundraiser to be held on October 23, 2024, at the Cinema 6 Movie Theatre.
-The motion carried with Councilor Buria and Prebeg absent.
+It was moved by Stanaway and seconded by Buria to authorize the Soroptimist of Virginia a Temporary On-sale Liquor License, for their “Chick Flick” Fundraiser to be held on October 22, 2025, at the Cinema 6 Movie Theatre.
+The motion carried.

-At 6:43p.m., it was moved by Roskoski and seconded by Stanaway the meeting be adjourned.
-The motion carried with Councilor Buria and Prebeg absent.
+At 7:13p.m., it was moved by Buria and seconded by Stanaway the meeting be adjourned.
+The motion carried.

 Submitted by: